aristanetworks/avd/ansible_collections/arista/avd/roles/eos_validate_state/ANTA-Preview.md

 - Hardware tests are now collapsed.
 - Some description of tests have been updated to be more precise.
 - Sorting of the test results is now done per device as opposed to per category.
+- BGP tests will only run if `service_routing_protocols_model` is set to `multi-agent` in the structured configuration file.

+!!! note
+    Starting from version 4.30.1F, `service_routing_protocols_model` is preset to `multi-agent` by default on EOS devices.

 ## How to run eos_validate_state in ANTA mode